dame-flame: A Python Library Providing Fast Interpretable Matching for Causal Inference: Introduction

+A more moderate issue is when only few treated and control units overlap in covariate values, or partial overlap, where we may not find both treatment and control units with sufficient overlap to match with.
+In this case, the user's settings on the \pkg{dame-flame} package would determine what \emph{quality of matches} would be acceptable.
+Match quality is discussed further in Section \ref{sec:algomethodology}.

+Units that were not able to be matched are not included in treatment effect calculations.

+Discrete observed covariate data is a requirement of \pkg{dame-flame}.
+We do not recommend that users bin continuous data, with an exception for scenarios in which users are confident they are binning variables in a way that is meaningful for their research.

-\pkg{dame-flame} is efficient, owing to fast bit-vector computations and a combination of backwards feature elimination (for FLAME) and a type of downwards closure property (for DAME) for feature elimination.
-The combination of FLAME (at earlier iterations) and DAME (at later iterations) permits scalability in matching units on many dimensions in earlier iterations, and flexibility to almost-exactly match the remaining units on important covariates in later iterations.
+\pkg{dame-flame} is efficient, owing to a combination of fast bit-vector computations, and a backwards feature elimination process (for FLAME) or a type of downwards closure property for systematic feature elimination (for DAME).
+Therefore, FLAME is faster, but DAME is able to match units on more covariates.

+We also support a hybrid execution of FLAME and DAME methods.
+The combination of FLAME (at earlier iterations) and DAME (at later iterations) permits faster elimination of irrelevant covariates in the earlier iterations and then a more careful elimination of covariates in the later iterations, thereby achieving a trade-off between scalability and quality.